 If your teen hasn’t been taught about the negative aspects of drug and alcohol use, they may not be equipped to make the right choice when that situation arises.
 Help them understand the connection between substance use and risky sexual behaviors.

 Continue to support your child’s self-esteem.
-Compliment their whole beauty, intelligence, and talents are all quite tenuous for them right now.
-As they are looking more toward the future, they need frequent reminders from you about how amazing they really are right now.
+Compliment their whole self.
+Their beauty, intelligence, and talents are all quite tenuous for them right now.
+As they are looking more toward the future, they need frequent reminders from you about how amazing they really are.

-Teach them what a healthy relationship should look like.
-Continue to educate them about consent – both for themselves and others.
+Show and teach them what a healthy relationship should look like.
+Continue to educate them about consent—both for themselves and others.
 Teach them the role respect should play in their relationships.

 Empower them to set boundaries with the people in their lives.
 Talk openly about sexual abuse and what they should do if it occurs, has occurred, or if they are worried it will occur.

-As your child is growing older the conversations you have with him or her should mature as well.
+As your child is growing older the conversations you have with them should mature as well.
 Remain open and supportive.
 Be a safe space for them to come and voice concerns, questions, or problems they are experiencing, sexual or otherwise.